-The default layout Blender 2.8 uses typically has the 3D Views camera focused on the Cube primitive, essentially it acts as a visual proxy for grid/screen centre such that middle-mouse click-dragging (MMB) rotates around it as a point of reference.
+The default layout Blender uses typically has the 3D Viewports camera focused on the Cube primitive that essentially acts as a visual proxy for grid/screen centre such that middle-mouse click-dragging (MMB) rotates around it as a point of reference.
 Over time this relationship tends to become discombobulated, the views focus changing based on where the camera subsequently ends up relative to the initial starting point, rather than what it might/should be looking at.
 To address this various Align View options can be used to refocus the camera.

-Important: as Align View is broadly relative to the 3D View camera and viewport, for more control it can be used in conjunction with Snap (to elements, objects or selections) and/or Snap During Transform to various effect.
+Important: as Align View is broadly relative to the 3D Viewport camera and viewport itself, for more control it can be used in conjunction with Snap (to elements, objects or selections) and/or Snap During Transform to varying effect.

 - Center View to Cursor | [n/a] | resets the view to the 3D Cursors location.

-Design note: the Center Cursor and View All option is similar in practice to View All, Home, but includes the cursor recentring – whilst the 3D View generally has more options to recentre/reposition the camera, all areas and editors have a similar View All option, typically accessible from the respective View menu (where available) or by pressing the Home key.
+Design note: the Center Cursor and Frame All option is similar in practice to Frame All, Home, but includes the cursor re-centring – whilst the 3D View generally has more options to re-centre/reposition the camera, all areas and editors have a similar Frame All option, typically accessible from the respective View menu (where available) or by pressing the Home key.

-For Blender 2.8 the option to focus the camera on a specific selection, View Selected, has been deprioritised in favour of an existing option, Local View, that performs a similar function with the added benefit of being toggleable – when Local View is ON the active object or selection within a scene becomes the focus no matter their position within it, when OFF the scene reverts to its previous state.
+For newer versions of Blender the option to focus the camera on a specific selection, Frame Selection, accompanies Local View rather than replacing it.
+The latter is functionally similar with the added benefit of being toggleable – when Local View is ON the active object or selection within a scene becomes the focus no matter their position within it, when OFF the scene reverts to its previous state.
 To enable, make a selection (single object or group) then click View » Local View » Toggle Local View or press NumPad /, repeat to disable.

-Design note: although now obsolete View Selected is still accessible (3D View) pressing NumPad ..
+Design note: Frame Selection is accessible pressing NumPad ..

 Align View to Active

-What Align View to Active does is (re)align the 3D View camera to match the active objects local axis, as is typically represented by the Transform Orientation widget being set to Local (rather than Global).
+What Align View to Active does is (re)align the 3D View camera to match the active objects local axis, as is typically represented by the manipualtion widget being set to Local (rather than Global) Transform Orientation.
 In other words, when an orientation option is selected, View » Align View » Align View to Active » Top for example, the viewport camera flips around to match the corresponding axis on the 3D Widget regardless of the selected objects orientation in 3D space (relative to the grid), or continuing the example, looking down the Z axis (blue handle) of the 3D widget even if the object is rotated non-axially.

 Design note: the Align View to Active options do not specifically reposition the active object/s to centre-screen but instead simply reorientate the view to the chosen perspective, top, bottom etc., which may offset the item (from screen centre) despite the cameras focus.
 Align View to Active also behaves similar to Viewpoint, i.e. View » Viewpoint » Top (NumPad 7) flips the view so it looks down on the scene in similar fashion to Align View to Active » Top (Shift + NumPad 7) but without the object or selection focus.